bkesterbyld/fabulous-oregano/content/pages/features.md

     content: >
-      Bitdomains are next generation virtualized computing spaces that operates independently of the server infrastructure they run against, abstracting away data from physical storage and networks that have well-known attack surfaces.
+      Bitdomains are next generation virtualized computing spaces that operates independently of the server infrastructure they run against, abstracting away data from physical storage and networks that create a larger attack surface.

       From a single bitdomain, you can replicate and segment data down to